 Location: Orwigsburg, PA

-Laurie J. Goodrich, Ph.D., is Director of Long-term Monitoring at the Acopian Center for Conservation Learning, Hawk Mountain, PA.
-Her work includes overseeing Hawk Mountain’s migration counts and database management, acting as liaison with other North American raptor migration sites and the Veracruz (Mexico) River of Raptors program, and directing the Pennsylvania Farmland Raptor Project and Hawk Mountain’s Broad-winged Hawk research.
+Laurie J. Goodrich, Ph.D., is Sarkis Acopian Director of Conservation Science at the Acopian Center for Conservation Learning, Hawk Mountain Sanctuary, PA, where she oversees all programs, staff, and facilities of the conservation science department.
+She also acts as liaison with other North American raptor migration sites and the Veracruz (Mexico) River of Raptors program and directs the Pennsylvania Farmland Raptor Project and Hawk Mountain’s Broad-winged Hawk research.
 Laurie received her Ph.D. in Ecology from Penn State University in 2010 on the stopover behavior and ecology of autumn-migrating raptors and a M.S. in Ecology from Rutgers University in 1982 on Least Tern nesting biology.
 In 2018 Laurie was the recipient of the inaugural Jerry Ligouri Conservation and Education Award for significant contributions to the hawkwatching and raptor research community.

 HMANA Board Secretary